WordsGPT/chatLab/README.md

 4. **Configure PostgreSQL connection**:

-Check the `.env` file located in the root folder.
+Check the `.env` file located in the backend folder.
 By default, it already includes the necessary variables to connect to PostgreSQL.

 - First, verify if the default values work in your local environment.